allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 ## React Testing Library (often called RTL)
 RTL says about itself:

-> The React Testing Library is a very light—weight solution for testing React components.
-It provides light utility functions on top of react—dom and react—dom/test—utils, in a way that encourages better testing practices.
+> The React Testing Library is a very light-weight solution for testing React components.
+It provides light utility functions on top of `react-dom` and `react-dom/test-utils`, in a way that encourages better testing practices.

 Released in **April 2018 by Kent C. Dodds**.
 The latest stable version **12.1.2** of RTL has a bundle size of **215.8kB minified (47.3kB minified + gzipped)** .
 The RTL repository has 26